AskMeAgain/LazyGen/README.md

        [MapStruct](https://github.com/mapstruct/mapstruct)
 4. Add `@LazyGen` to any method on this class and any childs (class or interface doesnt matter)
 5. Hit build
-6. A class is generated which inherits the original class, prefixed with Lazy
+6. A class is generated which inherits the original class, with Lazy as suffix

 ## Making MapStruct lazy